 Mechatronics Interview Questions and Answers

-How failure of Knuckle Pin occurs? | Mechatronics Interview Questions And Answers
+How does the failure of a knuckle pin occur? | Mechatronics Interview Questions and Answers

-In a fillet weld the weakest section is the
+In a fillet weld, the weakest section is the

-- Smaller side of the fillet
+- The smaller side of the fillet

-- Throat of the fillet
+- The throat of the fillet

 - Side perpendicular to force